oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ```
 {{% /expand %}}

-The application displays important details about the WebLogic Server that it's running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
-You can also see that application output reports that it's at version `v1`; we will update this to `v2` in a future use case to demonstrate upgrading the application.
+The application displays important details about the WebLogic Server instance that it's running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
+Also, you can see that application output reports that it's at version `v1`; you will update this to `v2` in a later use case that demonstrates upgrading the application.

 #### Staging a ZIP file of the archive

-When we create our image, we will use the files in staging directory `/tmp/mii-sample/model-in-image__WLS-v1`.
-In preparation, we need it to contain a ZIP file of the WDT application archive.
+When you create the image, you will use the files in the staging directory, `/tmp/mii-sample/model-in-image__WLS-v1`.
+In preparation, you need it to contain a ZIP file of the WDT application archive.

 Run the following commands to create your application archive ZIP file and put it in the expected directory: